 A function is a rule that, for each element in some set A of inputs, assigns an output chosen from set B, but without necessarily using every member of B. The domain is a set from which the function’s input values are chosen.
 The co-domain is a set from which the function’s output values are chosen.
+The domain and co-domain are subsets of objects in some data type.

 A higher-order function takes a function as an argument or returns a function as a result, or does both.